palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

 With this tutorial, we will demonstrate how to generate both server-side and client-side code from an openapi v3 specification.
 The v3 specification is the latest openapi spec iteration and extends the older v2 version with numerous new [functionalities and improvements](https://blog.stoplight.io/difference-between-open-v2-v3-v31).

+For simplicity's sake, the [Swagger Petstore](https://petstore.swagger.io/) will be used for the generation.
+It is a simple example REST API demonstrating the capabilities of the openapi specification including authorization, HTTP schemes and API descriptions.

 ### Server

 For the server-side, the generator will output traditional spring web based code.